 - Blackbeard in One Piece to Whitebeard's crew.

 - Most of the Homunculi from Fullmetal Alchemist.
-Special mention goes to Lust and Pride, who manage to fool various members of the military and the protagonists.
+Special mention goes to Lust and Pride in the 2003 series and Wrath and Pride in the manga, who manage to fool various members of the military and the protagonists.

 - In Tokyo Ghoul, ghouls that don't actively shun human society do this out of necessity.
 A predator living among their prey, they must work to constantly maintain a normal and harmless persona to avoid being discovered and hunted down by the authorities.
 Those that go a step further and maintain a human identity are said to be walking a tight-rope, always having to keep their predatory instincts in check and avoid doing anything that could give them away.
 Sadly, it doesn't matter if their kindness is genuine or not.
 After all, ghouls aren't really people, right?